-Hayden asks: “Matthew 18:2–4 talks about having a child-like faith.
-In 1 Corinthians 13:11 Paul says when he became a man he put away childish things.
-Pastor John, can you explain the differ-ence and the similarities between child-like faith and becoming a spiritually mature man?”
+Hayden asks, “Matthew 18:2–4 talks about having a childlike faith.
+In 1 Corinthians 13:11, Paul says, “When I became a man, I gave up childish ways.”
+Pastor John, can you explain the differences and the similarities between childlike faith and becoming a spiritually mature man?”

 In summary, the way I would put it is this: Trust like a child, think like a man.
 First Corinthians 14:20 says, “Do not be children in your thinking.
 Be infants in your evil, but in your thinking be mature.”

 So clearly, we are not supposed to be like children in our thinking: “Think over what I say [Timothy], for the Lord will give you understanding” (2 Timothy 2:7).
 Or consider 1 Corinthians 13:11, which the questioner referred to: “When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
 When I became a man, I gave up childish ways.”
 And so, no, a mature man shouldn’t think like a one-year-old.
 One-year-olds can’t think, they can’t reason out what they need to.
 And the Bible says in John 7:24, “Do not judge by appearances, but judge with right judgment.”